The Equality of Men and Women

 20. Paul has some good things to say about the relationship between men and women, and he has some bad things to say.

-To get an idea of his style of argument or reasoning let's look at 1 Corinthians 7.
+To get an idea of his style of reasoning let's look at 1 Corinthians 7.
 We will also see here that he sometimes teaches his own ideas, which are separate from and not necessarily God's ideas.

 “But to the married people I give charge, not I but the Lord, that the wife is not to…” v10